tomiristapen/assignment3_part2/README.md

-# Team: Ayaulym Kenzhekul SE-2314,Tomiris Tapen SE-2316,Danial Yerzhigit SE-2314
+# Team: Tomiris Tapen SE-2316, Ayaulym Kenzhekul SE-2314, Danial Yerzhigit SE-2314
 # Project Description

 This project is a blockchain-based application built using the Hardhat development environment.
 It includes smart contracts, scripts, and testing infrastructure to deploy, manage, and interact with decentralized applications (dApps).
 The main focus appears to be on managing transactions, validating contract functionality, and implementing ERC20 tokens for creating fungible, Ethereum-compatible tokens used in payments, staking, and tokenized systems.